nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 We will work in the `workflow` directory send all of our file outputs/results to the `results/` directory

-*See more information on the workflow structure that the Snakemake developers recommend [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility)*
+*Read up on the best practice workflow structure [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility)*

 Create this file structure and our main Snakefile with: